 Vancouver-based Nova Royalty was founded in 2018 and now has a portfolio of royalties on some of the world’s leading copper and nickel development projects, which are being advanced by major miners, including Teck (NYSE:TECK), Newmont (NYSE:NEM), First Quantum Minerals (TSE:FM) and Rio Tinto (LON:RIO).

 Its business model is typical of a royalty company.
 It acquires, mostly from third parties rather than the miners themselves, royalties on producing or exploration assets.
 This gives the firm exposure to copper/nickel price and optionality on production, while it is protected from direct operating, carrying, exploration or development costs.

-The company currently has a portfolio of 15 royalties, including a 2% net smelter royalty (NSR) on NuevaUnión, a Teck/Newmont Joint Venture, one of the world’s largest undeveloped copper projects, which it purchased in February this year.
+The company currently has a portfolio of 19 royalties, five of which are on development assets, including a 2% net smelter royalty (NSR) on NuevaUnión, a Teck/Newmont Joint Venture, one of the world’s largest undeveloped copper projects, which it purchased in February, 2020.

 How is it doing:

-On November 23, it announced completion of the previously announced royalty acquisition from a subsidiary of Boart Longyear Limited (ASX:BLY) - an existing 2.4% net smelter return royalty on a portion of the Twin Metals copper-nickel-platinum group metals project located in Minnesota being advanced by copper giant Antofagasta PLC (LON:ANTO).
+Last year, Nova announced the completion of the previously announced royalty acquisition from a subsidiary of Boart Longyear Limited (ASX:BLY) - an existing 2.4% net smelter return royalty on a portion of the Twin Metals copper-nickel-platinum group metals project located in Minnesota being advanced by copper giant Antofagasta PLC (LON:ANTO).

 - More royalty deals/ acquisitions

 Updating on its assets in May this year, Nova Royalty CEO Alex Tsukernik said in a statement: "2020 was a transformational year for Nova.
 The company now owns royalties on several of the largest and most advanced copper and nickel deposits that will be critical in achieving global net-zero emission targets by 2050.